pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration-file.md

 ### `cross-join`

 - Default value: `true`
-- TiDB supports executing the `JOIN` statement without any condition (the `WHERE` field) of both sides tables by default; if you set the value to `false`, the server refuses to execute when such a `JOIN` statement appears
+- TiDB supports executing the `JOIN` statement without any condition (the `WHERE` field) of both sides tables by default; if you set the value to `false`, the server refuses to execute when such a `JOIN` statement appears.

 ### `stats-lease`